-PART V - Bidder H aring a na Kec Tultillelli F Tactic CS (Page 5)
+PART V - Bidder H aring a na Kec Tultillelli F Factic CS (Page 5)

-Which of the following (Check yes or no, and re are used by you?
-Check (X) any of the below listed requirements that you use as a hirring qualification (X) 3.
+Which of the following recruitment sources are used by you?
+Check yes or no, and report percent used) Check (X) any of the below listed requirements that you use as a hiring qualification (X) 3.
 Describe below any other practices or actions that you take which show that you hire, train, and promote employees without discrimination

 SOURCE YES NO % of applicants provided by source

 State Employment Service Work Experience

 Private Employment Agencies Ability to Speak or Write English

 Schools and Colleges Written Tests

 Newspaper Advertisement High School Diploma

 Walk Ins College Degree

 Present Employees Union Membership

 Labor Organizations Personal Recommendation

 Minority/Community Organizations Height or Weight

 Others (please identify) Car Ownership

 Arrest Record

 Wage Garnishments